7 Lessons You Can Learn from Your Tax Return

 If you're using Quicken Premier for Windows or Quicken Home & Business, use the built-in retirement planner to run what-if scenarios and plan in more detail.

-4. Evaluate your withholding as a way to improve your finances
+4. Evaluate your withholding to improve your finances

-If you're getting a big refund from your 2020 taxes and you're currently employed, re-evaluate your withholding choices.
-It might feel good to get a lot of money back, but using the IRS as a savings bank isn't ideal.
+If you tend to get large refunds from your taxes each year, re-evaluate your withholding choices.
+It might feel good to get a lot of money back, but using the IRS as a savings account isn't ideal.
 The IRS won't pay you interest on your money, and you can't get access to those funds if you run into an emergency.

 This is especially true if you're using that refund every year to pay off personal loans or credit card debt to "start fresh."
 Those debts are costing you a lot in interest—fees you wouldn't have to pay if you didn't have to take the loan in the first place.